 Sales Tax Revenue and Allocations

-$2,586,620 debt service on the Mercury Marine and Alliance Laundry Systems, C.D.
+$2,964,225 debt service on the Mercury Marine, Alliance Laundry Systems, C.D.
 Smith and Mid-States Aluminum loans.

-The 2017 proposed levy is $42,719,849 as compared to $42,201,989 or an increase of $517,860 including debt service payments.
-Equalized value, reduced by TID (Tax Incremental District) increased 1.34% to $7,002,666,900.
-The tax rate of $6.10 compares to $6.11 for 2016.
-Also, to meet this budget I am proposing that we apply $2,000,000 from the unassigned general fund reserve that resulted from surpluses in the 2015 budget.
-That compares to $1,900,000 for the 2016 budget.
+The 2019 proposed levy is $44,438,507 as compared to $43,726,873 or an increase of $711,634 including debt service payments.
+Equalized value, reduced by TID (Tax Incremental District) increased 3.94% to $7,483,164,400.
+The tax rate of $5.938 compares to $6.07 for 2018.
+Also, to meet this budget, I am proposing that we apply $2,000,000 from the unassigned general fund reserve that resulted from surpluses in the 2017 budget.
+That compares to $1,915,785 for the 2018 budget.
 Our undesignated reserve is projected to remain flat as compared to year-end last year.
-We have had the practice for more than 25 years of applying the previous year’s surplus to subsequent year budgets and to maintain a stable unassigned undesignated general fund to protect our cash flow and our bond rating.
+The county has had the long-time practice of applying the previous year’s surplus to the subsequent year budgets and to maintain a stable unassigned undesignated general fund to protect our cash flow and our bond rating.

-This proposed budget includes other areas of service to the people of this county that are too numerous to mention here.
-The State of Wisconsin requires counties to provide a whole host of services from the Courts to the Jail to Human Services to Highway Maintenance and other areas.
-Most of the funding from the state, with the exception of general transportation aids, has either slightly decreased or has held steady over the past number of years making it more challenging for the counties to continue to provide the services that one, the State requires, and two, that the citizens of our county expect.
-Through the hard work of my department heads and the elected officials, we continue to provide the services that the citizens expect as we continue to search for ways to reduce costs and in some cases enhance revenue wherever possible.
-Because of the dedicated department heads, elected officials and employees that we have in Fond du Lac County, we have traditionally provided a very high level of service at a good value to the citizens of the County.
+This proposed budget includes other areas of service to the people of this county that are too numerous to mention.
+The state of Wisconsin requires counties to provide a whole host of services from the Courts to the Jail to Human Services to Highway Maintenance and other areas.
+Most of the funding from the state, with the exception of general transportation aids, has either slightly decreased or has held steady over the past number of years, making it more challenging for the counties to continue to provide the services that one, the state requires, and two, that the citizens of our county expect.
+Through the hard work of our department heads and the elected officials, we continue to provide the services that the citizens expect as we continue to search for ways to reduce costs and enhance revenue wherever possible.
+Because of the dedicated department heads, elected officials and employees that we have in Fond du Lac County, we have traditionally provided a very high level of service at a good value to the citizens of the county.
 It is my goal and their goal that we continue that tradition.

 Allen J. Buechel